 For further information, please also see our blog post Origins of Mountain Architecture in America.

 Feel free to peruse more mountain architecture photos and renderings.
-Hendricks Architecture specializes in the design of luxury mountain style homes and cabins, and is listed among Mountain Living’s top mountain architects.
-Most of the homes we’ve completed are in mountain resort areas throughout the West.
+Hendricks Architecture specializes in the design of luxury mountain style homes and cabins, and has been listed yearly among Mountain Living's top mountain architects.
+We try to add a little bit of soul into each home, to reflect the personalities and wishes of the homeowners.
+Most of the homes we've completed are in mountain resort areas throughout the West.

 John Hendricks, AIA Architect

 Hendricks Architecture, mountain architects located in Sandpoint, Idaho.